MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

     ```

 9. It looks like we have found the root cause.
-The *greeting* array that we declared is 50 charcters in length, while the sizeof(greeting) that we pass into GetCppConGreeting is 0x64, 100).
+The *greeting* array that we declared is 50 characters in length, while the sizeof(greeting) that we pass into GetCppConGreeting is 0x64, 100).

    ![WinDbg Preview showing the Display greeting code with a watch locals window showing X64](images/ttd-time-travel-walkthrough-code-with-watch-locals.png)

-    As we look at the size issue further, we also notice that the the message is 75 characters in length.
+    As we look at the size issue further, we also notice that the message is 75 characters in length.

     ```
     HELLO FROM THE WINDBG TEAM.
 GOOD LUCK IN ALL OF YOUR TIME TRAVEL DEBUGGING!